TheLazySquid/Gimloader/docs/headers.md

 - `author`: The author of the plugin.
 This is displayed in the plugin list.
 - `version`: The version of the plugin.
 This is optional, and has no effect on the plugin.
 Is displayed in the plugin list.
 - `reloadRequired`: Whether or not the plugin requires a reload to take effect.
 This is optional, and defaults to false.
 If set to true, the user will be prompted to reload their page when the plugin is enabled.
+- `downloadUrl`: A URL to download the raw plugin from, typically from a Github repo.
+Without this, the option to check for updates for the plugin will not be available.